/sites/assets/Assets/Categories/Exercise%20N%20Fitness/1071_images_bannerimage.jpg?Width=970&Height=405

 Physical Activity Is Not That Difficult

-A moderately intense workout will cause your heart rate to beat at 50 to 70 percent of your maximum heart rate.
-As a general rule, you should be able to talk in sentences, but not sing.
+A moderately intense workout will cause your heart rate to beat at 64-75 percent of your maximum heart rate.
+As a general rule, you should be able to talk in short sentences, but not sing.

 You could begin with a simple 15-minute walk every day, or a 20-minute slow jog at least three times a week.
-When you feel more confident, slowly build it up to the minimum 150 minutes a week.
+When you feel more confident, slowly build it up to at least 150 - 300 minutes of moderate-intensity activity a week.

 Related: How to Start Exercising When You are in Pain